-The Doctor of Philosophy program in linguistics requires a minimum of 72 s.h. of graduate credit, or 73 s.h. for graduates of the M.A. program.
+The Doctor of Philosophy program in linguistics requires a minimum of 72 s.h. of graduate credit.
 A minimum of 18 hours must be advanced coursework.
 Students must maintain a cumulative g.p.a. of at least 3.00.
 The highly selective program provides students with a strong foundation in theoretical linguistics and helps them develop the skills they will need to explore the close relationship between linguistics and related disciplines.

 Listed below are the general categories of coursework required to earn the degree; for more specific information on courses, curriculum, and requirements of the Doctor of Philosophy in linguistics, visit the UI General Catalog.